 - I-675/Grange Hall Road Interchange Project

 Government Services Applications

-MVRPC staff then reviewed and ranked the Transportation and Government Services PDAC applications that were received.
-On February 2, 2017 MVRPC Board of Directors approved the categorized Transportation and Government Services PDAC list.
+MVRPC then reviewed and ranked the Transportation and Government Services PDAC applications that were received.
+On February 7, 2019 MVRPC Board of Directors approved the categorized Transportation and Government Services PDAC list.
 MVRPC then forwarded the prioritized list of projects to the Dayton Regional Priority Development and Advocacy Committee for final review.
-On February 15, 2017 MVRPC attended the Dayton Regional Priority Development and Advocacy Committee where our Transportation and Government Services projects were presented.
+On March 1, 2019 MVRPC attended the Dayton Regional Priority Development and Advocacy Committee meeting where our Transportation and Government Services projects were presented.
 Finally, the Dayton Regional Priority Development and Advocacy Committee will present the approved project list to the Dayton region federal legislative delegations.